pritambaral/hostapd-rtl871xdrv/README.md

 ## Installation
 ----

-Get a fresh copy of hostapd from http://hostap.epitest.fi/hostapd/ or through your distro's methods.
+Get a fresh copy of hostapd source from your distro or from http://hostap.epitest.fi/hostapd/; I suggest the former, but if you have reason to use the latter, go ahead.

+**Make sure you can build hostapd before proceeding.**

 Inside the directory that contains `hostapd`, `src`, `wpa_supplicant`, apply the patch:
 ```
 $ patch -Np1 -i </path/to/rtl871xdrv.patch>
 ```

 Make sure you enable the driver in `.config`.

-If you don't know what `.config` is:
 ```
-$ cd hostapd
-$ cp defconfig .config
 $ echo CONFIG_DRIVER_RTW=y >> .config
 ```

 Credits: [oblique](https://github.com/pritambaral/hostapd-rtl871xdrv/pull/3#issuecomment-76276806)

-Now you're all set to compile.
-Use your distro's build system, if set up, to compile and package and everything.

-For simple compiling: run `make` inside the 'hostapd' folder.

-If `make` succeeds, you'll have two binaries in the same directory: `hostapd` and `hostapd_cli`.
-The former is the actual AP daemon, the latter is just a helper for controlling a running daemon.
+*(If you don't know what `.config` is, then you haven't build vanilla hostapd yet.
+You should have been able to do it before applying the patch.)*

+Now you're all set.
+Rebuild hostapd and use.

 A simple `hostapd.conf` file has been provided.